jsp117/Playr/README.md

 ## Description
-Welcome to our music playlist generator.
-Here is an easy way to access music, create playlist all at the click of a button avoiding all the clutter.
-Here you will be presented with a well and modern designed page.
-At the top you will find a search bar, the user types in the artist, song or genre of their liking and a search button.
-Once the user presses the search button the user will be directed to a music player containing all of the songs related to the artist, song, or genre.
-Here you will also find a history section that will contain all the playlist you have searched for in the past.
-The user will also have the ability to delete non desired playlist at the click of the delete button next to the playlist name.
+Welcome to our Music Playlist Generator.
+Here is an easy way to access music and create playlists all at the click of a button avoiding all the clutter of other music sites.
+You will be presented with a website with a modern design and easy to access features.
+At the top you will find a search bar in which the user types in the artist, song or genre of their liking.
+Once the user presses enter, Playr will create playlists based on the genre, artist or song title.
+The first playlist shown on the page is made up of SoundCloud songs that can be played on the page.
+The second playlist will consist of working Youtube links that will open a separate tab to play.
+If the user chooses, they may press the Save Playlist button to store both the Soundcloud and Youtube songs to a button titled with the term they searched for.
+These playlists will be stored to local storage and persist through reloads.
+The user will also have the ability to delete all saved playlists at the click of the Clear PLaylist button towards the top of the soundcloud song names.
+At the bottom of the page, the youtube links are displayed with their album covers.
+There are also buttons spread throughout the page allowing the user to scroll up and down to the next features.

 ## Table of Contents
 * [Installation](#installation)